MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 .. thumbnail:: ../_static/_images/assembly_1.png
    :width: 800

-| A: In the above image, represents vertically concatenated **strip** of our image.
+| A: In the above image, represents vertically concatenated **ROI** of our image.
-| B: Strips are cut and horizontally concatenated.
+| B: ROI's are cut and horizontally concatenated.
-| C: After a scan-phase correction, lines between strips become unnoticable (ideally)
+| C: After a scan-phase correction, lines between each ROI become unnoticable (ideally)

 **If you were to open up a raw ScanImage .tiff file in ImageJ, you would see a very long, thin bar as is shown in A.**